 Key Cutter Dimensions

-Origin ships with 3 high quality cutters, the material used is carbide, known for maintaining a sharp cutting edge for a long time.
-The cutters are designed for primarily cutting wood with Origin.
+Origin ships with 3 high quality cutters.
+They are made of carbide, a material known for maintaining a sharp cutting edge for a long time.
+The cutters are primarily designed for cutting wood with Origin.

 The tag on the side contains the essential data: